ricardobranco777/ansible-openbsd/README.md

 # ansible-openbsd

-Ansible configuration for OpenBSD 7.4
+Ansible configuration for OpenBSD 7.3

 NOTES:
 - To create the QEMU VM change the CDROM from IDE to SATA like documented [here](https://www.wezm.net/v2/posts/2023/openbsd-db-atapi-start-not-ready/)
+- OpenBSD 7.4+ may fail due to this [bug](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=278318)
 - Read [afterboot manpage](https://man.openbsd.org/afterboot)
 - Use `shutdown -p now` instead of `poweroff`
 - To search for packages: `pkg_info -Q package`